 If you’re looking for a showstopper of a ham recipe for a fall or winter holiday, look no further.
-Simple to make but absolutely stunning, The Biltmore House’s Tawny Baked Ham has it all: Great looks and great taste, even though moy pics don’t do it justice!
+Simple to make but absolutely stunning, The Biltmore House’s Tawny Baked Ham has it all despite my horrible photography: Great looks and great taste, even though the pics don’t do it justice!

 A little rub and a little basting build up a gorgeous caramelized crust on the outside of The Biltmore House’s Tawny Baked Ham while keeping the inside tender and juicy.
 Seriously, that crust is almost addictive – it’s like ham candy.
 A little crisp, a little chewy and yielding to a gentle bite.
 Then there’s the sweet port spiked fruit surrounding the ham.
 It’s pretty special and you’re going to want to make this ham!

 About The Biltmore House’s Tawny Baked Ham:

 This recipe, as you might have guessed by the name, originally came from the Biltmore Estate.
 I’ve never been one to want to visit houses of the rich and famous but we were in the Asheville area (just taking in the views and doing a little skiing…I taught the kids, so that was fun) and I’m so glad we did!
 It’s truly an incredible place and a self-sustaining estate.
 The restaurants featured many items grown or raised at the Biltmore.
 I picked up a cookbook, along with a few bottles of wine.
 The wine’s long gone, but I’m still enjoying that book.